Eclectic Therapy

 Meet the specialists

-As an eclectic therapist I am able to use pieces of many different therapeutic orientations to best meet your needs.
-I am trained and versed in numerous treatment modalities including Cognitive Behavioral Therapy, Internal Family Systems, EMDR, Addiction Treatment, Mindfulness Based Treatment, Solution Focused, Etc. My training and understanding of numerous tools allows me to provide the most integrative and individualize care for you.
+As an eclectic therapist I am able to use components of many different therapeutic orientations to best meet your needs.
+I am trained in numerous treatment modalities including Cognitive Behavioral Therapy, Internal Family Systems, EMDR, Addiction Treatment, Mindfulness Based Treatment, Solution Focused, Etc. My training and understanding of many tools allows me to provide the most integrative and individualized care for you.

 — Alison Murphey, Licensed Marriage & Family Therapist in San Francisco, CA